-One Act – One Woman Play
+A One Act – One Woman play by Rebecca Redshaw

 At fifty-six, Christina Wells has the difficult task of placing her mother, Sheri in an Alzheimer’s home.
 As if that task isn’t difficult enough, as she is going through her mother’s things she finds three letters and one photograph that will change her life.